Srikanth-169/kosta-interpreter/README.md

 ### Evaluator
 Evaluator evaluates the `Program`, It walks through the AST and executes code, calculating values, managing variables, and controlling flow.
 It does all of this differently for example:
-* A variable declaration, it stores the value into the environment
+* A variable declaration, it stores the values into the environment
 * A function call, calculates the function on given input
 * etc.